JOINT TENANTS VS TENANTS IN COMMON

 Why is it important for my depreciation report?

-When we prepare your depreciation report we need to know whether the property is owned jointly or as tenants in common.
+When we prepare your depreciation report, we need to know whether the property is owned jointly or as tenants in common.
 One of the main reasons this is important is because we will tailor the report to reflect each owner's share.
 This makes the report easier to understand and use for both accountants and investors but more importantly, is also essential in order to ensure that the figures are calculated correctly.

-The ATO rules clearly state that when calculating the depreciation of assets for owners with different shares, the assets must be apportioned according to the ownership percentages before the depreciation rules are applied.
-This is particularly important when the percentages are say, for example, 99% and 1% as the person with 1% will be able to claim almost everything in the first year.
+This is particularly important when the percentages are for example - 99% and 1% as the person with 1% will be able to claim almost everything in the first year.
 The Low Value Pool calculations also depend on the asset's value falling below $1000 and when only a small percentage is owned, this will happen a lot faster, meaning that owner can claim more, sooner.
 Conversely for the 99% owner, it will take longer for the written down value of the asset to fall below $1000 and the asset will be depreciated over a longer timeframe.

 See the Low Value Pool article for more information or contact us on info@writeitoff.com.au.